eic/tutorial-kinematic-reconstruction/_episodes/01-introduction.md

 ## Download files for the next step!

-We will need a file to analyse going forward, if you have not done so, download a file now!
+Let's start by downloading our files.
+We will look at two different files from the March 2025 campaign: a low Q2 and a high Q2 Neutral Current DIS file.

 Grab files using -
 ```console